arunpgcil/ghostscript-pdf-compress.wasm/Readme.md

 ## Blog

-I wrote a [post](https://meyer-laurent.com/playing-around-webassembly-and-ghostscript) about the process.
+laurentmmeyer wrote a [post](https://meyer-laurent.com/playing-around-webassembly-and-ghostscript) about the process.